foxyntax/foxyntax_ci/README.md

 You can learn how to send HTTP request (POST recommended), we provide some controllers for get your "application/json" content and do your actions,here it is:

 ###### NOTE:
-*all of libraries are using JWT methods and you must have and set api key in your header request*.
+*all of libraries are using JWT methods by default but you can change your method for protect your API.*

 ### Using Query Controller
 The query controllers use REST API and provide some query_builders from Foxyntax_CI by using "query" libraries.